dansanderson/mega65-welcome-guide/setting-up-microsd-card.md

 To use an SD card with the MEGA65, it must be formatted (erased and prepared) using the MEGA65.
 The SD card works like a regular storage drive when connected to your PC, but it contains additional data not visible to the PC that is used by MEGA65.

 To prepare a new microSD card for use, insert it into your MEGA65's external microSD card slot.
-Turn off your MEGA65, then hold the Alt key (top row near the left) and turn it on.
+Turn off your MEGA65, then hold the <kbd>Alt</kbd> key (top row near the left) and turn it on.
 Select option 2: SDCard FDisk+Format Utility (press 2).

 ![Hypervisor utility menu, holding Alt during boot](screenshots/hypervisor_altmenu.jpg)

 The SD card utility will look for cards in the available slots.
-Confirm that it has detected your microSD card correctly, then select option 1 for the external microSD slot (press 1).
+Confirm that it has detected your microSD card correctly, then select option 1 for the external microSD slot (press <kbd>1</kbd>).
 Follow the prompts.

 ![SD card utility](screenshots/sdcard_util.jpg)